By Lindsay Kite, Ph.D.

 Avoid “fitness” media that actually just keeps its focus on the appearance of female bodies, emphasizes weight loss, or that sparks your body anxiety.
 Things that might fight into this category are: social media pages that feature lots of before-and-after body images or images of idealized, Photoshopped, sexualized bodies; sites, pages and programs that exist to sell you products intended to “tighten,” tone, contour, detox, or ensure weight loss; and anything that elevates one body type above another — “real women have curves,” “skinny girls look good in clothes, fit girls look good naked,” etc. Ditch it all.
 Try the best kind of health cleanse you could ever use — a media fast.
 Read one woman’s transformational experience of cutting out all fitness media while undergoing major body changes in this guest post.

 Don’t go to extremes.
 Don’t overdo it.
 Choose activities you actually enjoy doing and can look forward to.
 Don’t exercise to punish yourself for eating or for not being thin enough.
-If you have a tendency to over-exert yourself or are replacing one disorder for another (like trading anorexia for over-exercising), please proceed with caution.
+If you have a tendency to over-exert yourself or are replacing one disorder for another (like trading anorexia for over-exercising or orthorexia), please proceed with caution.
 Cognitive behavioral therapy can help you understand those compulsions and how to stop them.

 Based on your experiences with starting and maintaining regular exercise regimens while actively avoiding the intense focus on the appearance of bodies in fitness culture, are there any other tips you would add?

 Our bodies are instruments, not ornaments.
 Let’s use them!